 What is vitamin D and why do you need it?

 Most of the vitamin D that we need is produced by the body through regular exposure to sunlight.
 However, low vitamin D levels in Australia are still a problem due to health concerns caused by the health risks of sun exposure.
-Moddern lifestyles that often involve long hours working indoors in an office environment are also thought to be a causative factor, especially in winter.5
+Modern lifestyles that often involve long hours working indoors in an office environment are also thought to be a causative factor, especially in winter.

-A vitamin D deficiency may cause hormone imbalances, low bone mineral density, fractures or osteoporosis.2 Muscle function is also often affected and is evident long before any signs are visible in the bones.
+A vitamin D insufficiency may cause low bone mineral density.
 In the elderly, the effect of low vitamin D levels in muscles is evident by the increased risk of falls among this group.
-A decrease in the risk of falling occurs after vitamin D supplementation and is thought to be because of improved muscular function in response to improved vitamin D levels.
+A decrease in the risk of falling may occur after vitamin D supplementation and is thought to be because of improved muscular function in response to improved vitamin D levels.